Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift

 \section{Existence of weak solutions}

 In this section, we will prove that there exists a weak solution to the skeleton equation

-for each for $T\in(0,\infty)$, control $g\in L^2(\TT^d\times[0,T];\R^d)$ and initial datum $\rho_0\in\Ent_\Phi(\TT^d)$ in the sense of Definition~\ref{classical_weak}.
-The existence of renormalized kinetic solutions (cf.\ Definition~\ref{skel_sol_def}) is then a consequence of Theorem~\ref{equiv}.
+for controls $g\in L^2(\TT^d\times[0,T];\R^d)$ and initial data $\rho_0\in\Ent_\Phi(\TT^d)$ in the sense of Definition~\ref{classical_weak}.
+The existence of renormalized kinetic solutions (see Definition~\ref{skel_sol_def}) is then a consequence of Theorem~\ref{equiv}.
 However, we emphasize that these methods can also be used to prove the existence of renormalized kinetic solutions in the sense of Definition~\ref{skel_sol_def}, but we omit these details since this more general result will not be used here.
 The section is broken into three subsections.
 In Section~\ref{subsection_preliminaries} we introduce the assumptions.
 We prove the existence of a solution in Section~\ref{subsection_existence}, and we prove the weak-strong continuity property of the equation in Section~\ref{subsection_weak_strong}.